 Push Day Workout Routine: 7 Best Exercises Ranked (Study)

-A bearded man wearing a blue activewear shirt and black shorts is doing inclined bench press using dumbbells, one of the exercises in his push day workout routine in the gym.
+A bearded man in a blue activewear shirt and black shorts is doing an inclined bench press with dumbbells, as part of his push day workout routine at the gym.

 The 7 exercises in this program were chosen due to their effectiveness proven by actual studies and they’re also ranked so you have an idea of which ones offer the most bang for your theoretical buck.

-What Are the Pushing Muscle Groups or Push Day Muscles Worked?
+What Are the Push Muscles or Push Muscles Worked?

-The pushing muscle groups as the name suggests are responsible for the pushing movement pattern generated by the human body—the main muscles that are responsible for pushing are the pecs (chest), anterior (front) and lateral (side) deltoids which are part of the shoulders muscles and triceps located at the back of the upper arm.
+The push muscle groups, as the name suggests, are responsible for the pushing movement pattern generated by the human body—the main muscles that are responsible for pushing are the pecs (chest), anterior (front) and lateral (side) deltoids which are part of the shoulders muscles and triceps located at the back of the upper arm.

-• Pecs—The chest muscles are the primary pushers in push day workouts being heavily engaged in exercises like the bench press and push ups.
+• Pecs—The chest muscles are the primary pushers in upper body pushing workouts, being heavily engaged in exercises like the bench press and push ups.

 • Triceps—Triceps work to extend the arms at the elbow joint to complete the pushing of the load once the pecs have moved the load away from the torso.